harrywenjie/Wan2GP/docs/CLI.md

 ### Execution Flow
 1. The CLI parser gathers arguments (see `cli/arguments.py`).
 2. File inputs are expanded and validated.
 Missing or non-file paths terminate the run with clear errors.
-3. `wgp.py` is imported to reuse model loading, preset assembly, and queue management logic.
+3. `wgp.py` is imported, triggering `wgp.ensure_runtime_initialized()` to load `wgp_config.json`, normalise settings directories, and seed the legacy defaults before any CLI overrides are applied.
 4. The command constructs a lightweight state object and forwards parameters into `wgp.generate_video`.
 5. Progress, status, and output notifications are logged to the terminal.
 The final output path is echoed on success.